 The Bartow County Resource Center identified the need in the early 1990’s to assist at-risk children with necessary school supplies.
 With the leadership of local churches, the Department of Labor/Human Resource Council, the Bartow Collaborative, and United Way of Bartow County, the project gained momentum.

 In 2008, Life Scout Miles Terrell took this initiative to the next level as a part of his Eagle Scout project.
 Reborn as Bartow Give a Kid a Chance, and with support from the Cartersville City and Bartow County School Systems, Bartow Give a Kid a Chance is now one of the most successful programs sponsored by the Bartow Collaborative.

-In 2017, hundreds of volunteers from local churches, non-profits, city and county school systems, businesses, and state and local agencies served over 2000 children at the July 27th event.
-The following day volunteers delivered over 250 backpacks to students who were unable to secure transportation to the event.
-Another 500 children were provided supplies throughout the school year.
+Over the past several years hundreds of volunteers, local churches & non-profits, city and county school systems, businesses, and state and local agencies, have helped serve over 2000 children at the annual July event.
+Volunteers also deliver backpacks and supplies to students who were unable to secure transportation to the event.
+500+- children are also provided supplies throughout the school year via school social workers.

 Thank you, Miles!